 Which makes me wonder what's John Mayer's excuse.
 His real excuse.

 He probably wasn't drunk when he was recently interviewed for the new issue of Playboy "... then again, that can't be ruled out.
 Mayer's 32 now.
-He's been around the block more than a few
+He's been around the block more than a few times.
+He knows better.

 But the morning after his eye-popping comments last week about his sexual conquests and race went public — and the understandable outrage came flooding in — John Mayer couldn't possibly call all the people he offended to apologize.